University of Greifswald: Admission

-A number of subjects at the University of Greifswald are among the most selective in Germany for undergraduate admissions (e.g. see here for the medical school).
-A number of other subjects such as the languages and cultures of Northern Europe and the Eastern Europe, philosophy, European history, physics, biochemistry, fine arts, church music have also continually achieved national and international recognition.

-Moreover, the University of Greifswald is frequently described as one of the most popular universities for undergraduate admission in Germany, which is due to a very good study environment as well as a co-operative spirit between the teaching staff and students.
+The University of Greifswald is frequently described as one of the most popular universities for undergraduate admission in Germany, which is due to a very good study environment as well as a co-operative spirit between the teaching staff and students.
 Due to its small size, with only 10,179 students, the university is comparable to other small universities such as St Andrews or Yale.

 Rankings

+In the Times Higher Education World University Rankings of 2024, the university is placed at 401–500th globally and 37–41st within the country.

 Today, the continued efforts to regain academic leadership are mirrored in national top placements, e.g. in the 2009 Die Zeit university ranking, in several subjects including for instance biology (2009), medicine (2009), geography, law (2008) pharmacy, psychology, dentistry (2009), and business administration (2008).

-In 2015, the renowned Times Higher Education World University Rankings listed the University of Greifswald among the best 350 universities in the world.

 Student body

 In the autumn of 2009, there were 12,500 students enrolled in Greifswald, i.e. a quarter of the town's total population of 53,000 were students.
 According to a 2008 study, Greifswald is Germany's 'youngest city', having the highest percentage of households by people under 30 years of age.
 In 2008, 59.4 percent of all students were female, the remaining male.
 Two-thirds of the enrolled students in 2009 came to Greifswald from outside the state of Mecklenburg-Vorpommern, and 5.3 percent were foreign nationals.